 Arts and Sciences Program for Independent Research

-The Arts & Sciences Program for Independent Research (ASPIRE) is a one-on-one, faculty guided summer research experience for undergraduates.
+The Arts and Sciences Program for Independent Research (ASPIRE) is a one-on-one, faculty guided summer research experience for undergraduates.
 Since 2004, ASPIRE students have been rolling up their sleeves to do original research.
 They’ve waded Alabama rivers to collect water samples and spent long nights decoding DNA strands.
 They’ve scoured old prison records for information about historic civil rights cases and conducted interviews with survivors of the civil war in Bosnia.
 They’ve climbed mountains in Ecuador for information about changing climate patterns and uncovered 2000-year-old civilizations in Israel.
 Many of them describe their research as the best educational experience they’ve had in college.

 Alabama Power Foundation Research Fellowships